AI Kitchen Remodel: See Your Kitchen Before You Spend a Dollar

 Green cabinetry paired with brick feels intentionally vintage instead of accidentally outdated.
 The brass fixtures unify the room into a cohesive historic aesthetic.

-If I were renovating this kitchen myself, this would probably be my pick.
+If I were renovating this kitchen myself, this would be my pick.

 2. Dark Moody Victorian